What are bile salts

 Quantitatively, it is the most important reaction, carried out by colonic bacterial dehydratases that remove the hydroxyl group at position 7 to form 7-deoxy bile acids.
 In particular, deoxycholic acid is formed from cholic acid, and lithocholic acid, a toxic secondary bile acid, from chenodeoxycholic acid.

 It should be noted that 7α-dehydroxylation, unlike oxidation and epimerization (see below), can only occur on unconjugated bile acids, and therefore, deconjugation is an essential prerequisite.

 - Oxidation and epimerization

-They are reactions involving the hydroxyl groups at position 3, 7 and 12, catalyzed by bacterial hydroxysteroid dehydrogenases.
+They are reactions involving the hydroxyl groups at positions 3, 7 and 12, catalyzed by bacterial hydroxysteroid dehydrogenases.
 For example, ursodeoxycholic acid derives from the epimerization of chenodeoxycholic acid.

 Some of the secondary bile acids are then reabsorbed from the colon and return to the liver.
 In the hepatocytes, they are reconjugated, if necessary, and resecreted.
 Those that are not reabsorbed, are excreted in the feces.

 Whereas oxidations and deconjugations are carried out by a broad spectrum of anaerobic bacteria, 7α-dehydroxylations is carried out by a limited number of colonic anaerobes.